goatie999/nginx-rtmps-docker/README.md

 ```bash
 rtmp://<Server IP Address / FQDN>:<Chosen Port Number>/live
 ```
-The stream key field in OBS / SLOBS can be left blank
+The _Stream Key_ field in OBS / SLOBS can be left blank

 Save your setting and you're now ready to 'go-live!'